rachanachetan/Tableau-Dashboards/Enchantments/README.md

 **Question 3.** If they want to be in the Core Zone of the Enchantments on days when the average historical temperature is over 52°F and the amount of rain is less than 0.03” on average, what date would you recommend they pick in order to increase their chances of having their application accepted?

-### List of tools used:
+### Tools Used:
-Tableau for Visualization & Excel for data cleaning
+Tableau for Visualization & MS Excel for data cleaning

-### Data cleaning:
+### Data Cleaning:
 The steps followed for data cleaning are as follows:

-Step 1: Combining 2020 and 2021 lottery statatistics info from https://www.fs.usda.gov/detail/okawen/passes-permits/recreation/?cid=fsbdev3_053607
+Step 1: Combining 2020 and 2021 lottery statatistics data from https://www.fs.usda.gov/detail/okawen/passes-permits/recreation/?cid=fsbdev3_053607

 Step 2: Grouping and renaming zone names to retain only 5 final zones: Colchuck Zone, Core Enchantments Zone, Eightmile Caroline Zone, Snow Zone, Stuart Zone